Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 \item Let $(X,\omega_X)\in\Ncal$ be any network and for $\alpha\in \R$ let $N_1(\alpha)=(\{p\},\alpha)$.
 Then $R=\{(x,p),\,x\in X\}$ is the unique correspondence between $X$ and $\set{p}$, so that

 \end{itemize} \end{example}

-We are now ready to make our first attempt at answering Question (\ref{q:3}): we test whether $\dno$ is compatible with strong isomorphism.
-Given two strongly isomorphic networks, i.e. networks $(X,\w_X), (Y,\w_Y)$ and a weight preserving bijection $\ph:X \r Y$, it is easy to use the diagonal correspondence (Example \ref{ex:diag-corresp}) to verify that $\dno(X,Y) = 0$.
+We now test whether $\dn$ is compatible with strong isomorphism.
+Given two strongly isomorphic networks, i.e. networks $(X,\w_X), (Y,\w_Y)$ and a weight preserving bijection $\ph:X \r Y$, it is easy to use the diagonal correspondence (Example \ref{ex:diag-corresp}) to verify that $\dn(X,Y) = 0$.
 However, it is easy to see that the reverse implication is not true in general.
-Using the one-point correspondence (Example \ref{ex:corresp}), one can see that $\dno(N_1(1), N_2(\mathbbm{1}_{2 \times 2})) =0$.
+Using the one-point correspondence (Example \ref{ex:corresp}), one can see that $\dn(N_1(1), N_2(\mathbbm{1}_{2 \times 2})) =0$.
 Here $\mathbbm{1}_{n \times n}$ denotes the all-ones matrix of size $n \times n$ for any $n \in \N$.
 However, these two networks are not strongly isomorphic, because they do not even have the same cardinality.
-Thus to answer Question (\ref{q:3}), we need to search for a different, perhaps weaker notion of isomorphism.
+Thus we need to search for a different, perhaps weaker notion of isomorphism.